 Cognitive Therapy is a relatively modern form of psychotherapy developed in the 1950’s and 60’s by Drs.
 Albert Ellis and Aaron Beck.
 It was originally developed as an alternative to the psychoanalytic approach developed by Freud.
 Since then it has been proven to be effective for a variety of disorders in numerous clinical trials and outcome studies.
 Dr. Arthur Blouin and Dr. Jane Blouin have contributed to this research, having published cognitive therapy outcome studies in eating disorders.
-Since the 1950’s Cognitive Therapy has evolved to included “Third wave” strategies such as DBT, ACT, Mindfulness, etc. At OCCT we have gone further to include advances in Cognitive Science and Evolutionary Psychology into the therapeutic process.
+Since the 1950’s Cognitive Therapy has evolved to include “Third wave” strategies such as DBT, ACT, Mindfulness, etc. At OCCT we have gone further to include advances in Cognitive Science and Evolutionary Psychology into the therapeutic process.

 When is cognitive therapy used?